ArpithaAGkwd/InfrrdEmployeeProject/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

-###<h3>About the Project</h3>###
+<h3>About the Project</h3>

 This is an employee management application, as of now the side nav items have Overview (functional), Messages (unfunctional), Search (functional), Manage (Functional),History (unfunctional), My Account (Functional).

+- on application load, Project will open with <i>Overview</i>

-on clicking on Search you can serach from side nav - it will redirect to serach component where you can search for employee based on the name or email
+- on clicking on Search you can serach from side nav - it will redirect to <i>search component</i> where you can <b>search for employee based on the name or email</b>

-on clicking on Manage you can see all employee records, edit employee records, delete employee records, add employee records
+- on clicking on Manage <b>you can see all employee records, edit employee records, delete employee records, add employee records</b>

+- on clicking on my account it will <b>display data of the Main Employee (typically like logged in employee)</b>

+all the other side-nav-items as of now are not functional i.e MESSAGES, HISTORY, SIGN OUT, GET HELP.

 <br>